Firstly, I'll start with a Glossary of terms for types of pens & pencils.

 - Fineliners - Very fine tipped pens, usually 0.3-0.4mm.
 Used for very small spaces.
 Popular brands: Staedtler Triplus, Stabilo.

-- Waterbased pens- This ink does not bleed through most papers and is ideal for double-sided books (always check first).
+- Waterbased pens- This ink does not bleed through most papers and is ideal for double-sided books (always check first as paper quality varies).
 The ink doesn't blend and can look streaky.
-Waterbased pens are often cheaper and more common than other inks.
-Popular brands: Staedtler Triplus, Tombow, Crayola.
+Waterbased pens are cheaper than other inks.
+Popular brands: Staedtler Triplus, Tombow, Crayola Supertips.

-- Alcohol markers- This ink will bleed heavily through most papers, but has excellent blending capability and colour range.
+- Alcohol markers- This ink will bleed heavily through most papers but has excellent blending capability and colour range.
 Crafters use these types of pens as they give seamless colour and don't streak.
-Popular brands: Spectrum Noir, Letraset Promarker, Copic, Touch.
+Popular brands: Spectrum Noir, Promarker, Copic, Touch, Chameleon

 - Oil based pencils- These pencils are less common.
-The lead is little harder, but this makes them stronger, and they blend and layer well.
-Popular brands: Faber Castell Polychromos, Marco Raffine, Lyra Rembrandt.
+The lead is harder than wax, but this makes them stronger, and they blend and layer well.
+Popular brands: Faber Castell Polychromos, Marco Raffine.

 - Watercolour pencils- Water can be added to these pencils to create a watercolour effect, either using a paintbrush, water-filled aquabrush or by dipping the pencil directly into water.
 Popular brands: Derwent Inktense (this is actually an ink pencil), Faber Castell Albrecht Durer, Staedtler Karat Aquarell.

 - Gel pens- Gel ink.
 Lays down thickly on the paper and has to be left to dry otherwise smearing will ensue.
 There are loads of different types of gel ink and they are widely available.
 Popular brands: Uniball Signo, Sakura Gelly Roll.